This post may contain affiliate links. Please see my disclosure policy for details.

 4. It’s extremely remote…like really remote

-Picture no telephones wires, tv’s, traffic (there are no cars in Longwa) or restaurants.
-Just tribal huts, green valleys and peace and quiet.
+Picture no telephones wires, TVs, traffic (there are no cars in Longwa), or restaurants.
+Just tribal huts, green valleys, peace, and quiet.

 Although for people like me this is paradise, for some, going off-grid is their version of hell!

 You’ll have limited phone service, zero wifi, no hospitals nearby, or police.
 It’s literally in the middle of nowhere.
 So come prepared for it.

 5. There are only 2 guest houses – stay at Traveller’s inn

-Tourism isn’t massive over this side of Nagaland and, as such, there’s hardly any guest houses.
+Tourism isn’t massive over this side of Nagaland and, as such, there are hardly any guest houses.
 You won’t find them online before you visit either.

 There are 2 in Longwa.
 One is Traveller’s inn and the other is Auntys guest house.

-Travellers in are more of a cemented building with electricity, private bathroom, beds and blankets and hot water on request.
+Travellers in are more of a cemented building with electricity, a private bathroom, beds and blankets, and hot water on request.

 From what I read up about Aunty’s guest house it’s a traditional hut with a typical cot-type bed.
 I’m not sure if there’s electricity.

 So, depending on what type of traveller you are there are those options.
 Personally, I wanted a few comforts and it was recommended to me by Holiday Scout.

 It was warm, prepared meals daily, and even played music which made the who experience a little more comfortable.
 Read up on my full guide of Longwa to find out what I mean by Longwa being uncomfortable haha.